 I know Joe only thinks there's two.

-Maybe he really just thinks there's one, and that is the executive branch, because he's willing to bypass on almost everything, the legislative branch, and then the legislative branch.
+Maybe he really just thinks there's one, and that is the executive branch because he's willing to bypass on almost everything, the legislative branch, and then the legislative branch.

-But it is it is breathtaking to watch what we're seeing here and the implications now are real for every single solitary American.
+And the implications now are real for every single solitary American.

 They brought back catch and release.

-We have COVID positive patients that are given hotel rooms, but no follow-up whatsoever.
+We have COVID-positive patients that are given hotel rooms, but no follow-up whatsoever.

 Now we have people free to move around, do whatever they want.